learn-co-curriculum/sql-book-joins/README.md

    ...> ON wizards.id = factions_wizards.wizard_id
 ```

 Here we are linking the wizards table and the factions_wizards table on the id and wizard_id properties respectively.
-This is only have of what we want though.
+This is only half of what we want though.
 This query will only return the wizards and a table that has faction_ids.
 We want factions!
 To do this, we'll need another INNER JOIN:

 ```
 SELECT *